Deviation from Standards

 Where to find useful information on the RSSB website before completing your deviation application

 You may find it useful to check whether there are existing deviation certificates addressing the same issue.

 The Deviations Register, updated every three months, gives a list of all current deviations against a specific standard.
 It is available in PDF or Excel format within the resources section below.
 The deviation certificates themselves are publicly available and will contain pertinent information relevant to that deviation including the list of supporting information.
 This information can be made available anytime on request, in particular, where the applicant has given prior permission.
 Instructions on how to access certificates is provided below.

-Supporting information linked to a deviation can be requested from RSSB via email@example.com.
+Supporting information linked to a deviation can be requested from RSSB by completing the Request for Help form and submitting it to firstname.lastname@example.org.
 Please note that RSSB can only action the request in instances where the applicant has given explicit permission on the deviation application form.
 In the absence of such permission, RSSB will need to check with and seek permission from the applicant organisation on a case by case basis as the nature and extent of requests may vary.